JoaquinFiorio/challenge-kadre/README.md

 - TypeScript: A superset of JavaScript that adds static typing to the language.

 > [!TIP]
-> This project includes a back-end folder, which contains the server and database deployed at a test link; you can create as many users as you want.
-Backend link:
+> This project includes a back-end folder, which contains the server and database deployed at a test link; Backend link: https://challenge-kadre-production.up.railway.app/

 > [!NOTE]
 > If you do not have the appropriate tools to deploy the project locally, you can visit this link: